TurkuAISLAB/dataspace-connector/README.md

 This repository contains a dataspace connector implementation created by utilizing [Eclipse EDC](https://github.com/eclipse-edc/Connector).

-The created connector has the functionalities to act as dataspace gateway for accessing data from the Data Platform of Wireless Communications and Cybersecyrity -research group of Turku University of Applied Sciences.
+The created connector has the functionalities to act as dataspace gateway for accessing data from the Data Platform of Wireless Communications and Cybersecurity -research group of Turku University of Applied Sciences.

 This repository may benefit actors wishing to develop their own dataspace connector by providing an example of Eclipse EDC usage.